acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   * ~/system-integration/AIO/mlwb/mlwb_env.sh
   * NOTE

-    * for k8s based deployments, since acumos_k8s_prep.sh by default will have deployed MariaDB and the ELK stack core, do not modify the related environment values unless you disabled deployment of MariaDb or ELK by setting ACUMOS_DEPLOY_MARIADB and/or ACUMOS_DEPLOY_ELK to 'false' in acumos_env.sh
     * a detailed description of the customizable environment values is not provided here, but the Acumos community can assist you with any support questions you may have via the